Filtering

 expression is evaluated by recursively evaluating a Query

-contains any rows:
+contains any rows.

 models::Expression::Exists {